-Covington-based Braxton Brewing Co. will open the area’s first barrel-aging brewery and taproom in Fort Mitchell this fall.
+Covington-based Braxton Brewing Co. will open the area’s first barrel-aging brewery and taproom in Fort Mitchell on Sept.
+27.

 "We’re looking forward to sharing the Braxton Barrel House with Northern Kentucky and Cincinnati-area beer and bourbon drinkers who love Kentucky’s culture as much as we do,” Rouse said in a news release.

 Rouse said the facility is the "nation’s first dedicated private barrel program."